osm-americana/color-unclasher/README.md

 be color with red increase for RGB colors, and hue increase for HSL colors.
 Therefore, automatic suggestions have a bias for these two kind of colors.

+These two functions are also available to be used individually.
 If you would like to view all suggested colors to pick a color on your own, in a JS file, use it as the following.

 ```js
 import ColorUnclasher from "color-unclasher";